UK reports biggest daily rise in COVID cases since Feb. 19 | Health

 - United Kingdom

-Britain reported its biggest daily rise in new cases of COVID-19 in nearly four months, government figures showed on Thursday, after 11,007 new infections were recorded, up from 9,055 the day before.
+Britain reported its biggest daily rise in new cases of COVID-19 since Feb.
+19 on Thursday, according to government figures which showed 11,007 new infections, up from 9,055 the day before.

-The number of new deaths within 28 days of a positive COVID test rose to 19 from 9 reported on Wednesday.
+The number of new deaths within 28 days of a positive coronavirus test doubled to 19 from nine reported on Wednesday, the highest daily total since May 11 and one which takes total fatalities on this measure to 127,945.
+Britain has suffered Europe's highest official death toll from the disease, although deaths on a per capita basis are higher in Italy and much of eastern Europe.

+Just over 80% of British adults have received a first dose of a COVID-19 vaccine, and 58% have received two doses, one of the world's highest vaccination rates.
+But the spread of the more infectious 'Delta' variant of the disease, first identified in India, prompted Prime Minister Boris Johnson on Monday to postpone a planned easing of social-distancing rules that had been due for June 21.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)